KatherLab/LLMAIx/static/information_extraction.md

 The JSON:
 ```

+> [!TIP]
+> It might be helpful to incorporate the prompt / instruction template into the prompt for instruction-tuned models.
+>
+> The prompt will be used in the `/completion` endpoint without applying a prompt- or chat template!

 ---

 The **grammar** ensures that the model can only generate valid JSON with only the correct keys.
 Internally it restricts what token the model is allowed to predict next.